rackspace-cookbooks/contributing/CONTRIBUTING.md

  * i.e. for mysql `default[:rackspace_mysql][:data_dir] = "/var/lib/mysql"`

 ## Recipes
 * monitors.rb - Standard rackspace cloud checks for this cookbook.
-These should not automaticlaly by included by the cookbook and should only be available to be included.
+These should not automatically be included by the cookbook and should only be available to be included.
  * This should populate the config hash `node[cloud_monitoring][monitors]`

 ##Templates